Emily McVarish

 Emily McVarish (born 1965) is an American writer, designer, book artist and professor at California College of the Arts.
 She lives and works in San Francisco and her work primarily takes the form of books.

-Clifton Meador says "she uses the form of the book to explore things that cannot be explored any other way".
+Career

 McVarish's books are die-cut, handset, printed, and bound.
 Her book Quickstead was selected as the Alastair Johnston Award Winner in 2014.

+Clifton Meador says "she uses the form of the book to explore things that cannot be explored any other way".